 The time series show a good correlation among the adjacent nodes (near and far range) and the stability, of the sigma nought, until 17th January 2001, ranges from 0.2 to 0.5 dB depending on the node.

-After 17th January 2001 due to operations in EBM mode the curves show a clear drop.
+After 17th January 2001 due to operations in EBM mode and ZGM commissioning phase the curves show a clear drop.